 - Get the names and addresses of the agent and the insurance company.
 Know how to contact the agent and the company with questions.

 - Answer all questions on the application accurately.
 If an agent helps you complete the application, make sure the information is correct and complete before you sign.
-Leaving out information or lying could enable the company to deny your claims or cancel your policy.

 - Don’t pay cash or make a check out to an agent.
 Make checks payable only to the insurance company.
 Always pay by check or money order so you have a clear record of payment.
 Ask for a receipt on the company's letterhead that the agent has signed.